Soma Compound with Codeine

 Read the Soma Compound with Codeine (carisoprodol, aspirin, and codeine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to codeine, carisoprodol, or aspirin; or to related medications such as meprobamate, tybamate, or mebutamate; or to other narcotic pain medications (such as morphine); or to nonsteroidal anti-inflammatory drugs-NSAIDs (such as ibuprofen); or if you have any other allergies.
+PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to codeine, carisoprodol, or aspirin; or to related medications such as meprobamate, tybamate, or mebutamate; or to other narcotic pain medications (such as morphine); or to nonsteroidal anti-inflammatory drugs-NSAIDs (such as ibuprofen); or to other salicylates (such as choline salicylate); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: asthma (including a history of worsening breathing with runny/stuffy nose after taking aspirin or other NSAIDs), growths in the nose (nasal polyps), stomach/intestine/esophagus problems (such as ulcers, heartburn, blockage, constipation, diarrhea due to infection, paralytic ileus), a certain blood disorder (acute intermittent porphyria), brain disorders (such as head injury, tumor, seizures), breathing problems (such as sleep apnea, chronic obstructive pulmonary disease-COPD), kidney disease, liver disease, bleeding/clotting disorders (such as hemophilia, von Willebrand disease, thrombocytopenia), certain enzyme deficiencies (such as G6PD or pyruvate kinase deficiency), gout, personal or family history of regular use/abuse of drugs/alcohol, mental/mood disorders (such as confusion, depression, thoughts of suicide), difficulty urinating (such as due to enlarged prostate), gallbladder disease, disease of the pancreas (pancreatitis).